YvCodeHong/CV/README.md

 Responsbilities includes: providing market insights of the Chinese markets, translating media articles from Chinese to English, handling day to day media relations for the client, and onsite support to major press events.

 #### Interest ####
-I love to travelling to different countries with different cultures as that provides me with inspiration to create and bring new ideas and perspetives.
-I also enjoy listening to podcast whether that is current affairs, topics on China, tech, Fintech and e-commerce.
+I love travelling to different countries with different cultures as it gives me a different perspective and inspiration.
+I also enjoy listening to podcast whether that is current affairs, topics on China, tech, Fintech and e-commerce, as well as meeting new people.